You Might Think: Weezer version

-In 2011, American rock band Weezer covered the song for the soundtrack of the computer-animated spy comedy film Cars 2.
-Weezer had a relationship with co-vocalist Ocasek, As Ocasek produced three of the band's albums, including 1994's Weezer (Blue Album), 2001's Weezer (Green Album), and 2014's Everything Will Be Alright in the End.
-On June 14, Weezer announced the cover on Kerrang!, Weezer guitarist Brian Bell announced "The song is going to play in the scene where Lightning McQueen and Mater go to Japan, which is great for us because it sort of mirrors our experiences in Japan -- there was a little bit of culture shock!".
-The cover was released as the opening track on the same day and a music video was released to the band's Vevo channel on June 21, three days before the film's release, featuring the band recording the song, scenes from the film, people working on the film, and the band in Japan, and was directed by Tim Wilkerson.
+In 2011, American rock band Weezer covered the song for the soundtrack of the animated film Cars 2.
+Weezer had a relationship with co-vocalist Ocasek, as Ocasek produced three of the band's albums, including 1994's Weezer (Blue Album), 2001's Weezer (Green Album), and 2014's Everything Will Be Alright in the End.
+On June 14, Weezer announced the cover on Kerrang!, Weezer guitarist Brian Bell announced "The song is going to play in the scene where Lightning McQueen and Mater go to Japan, which is great for us because it sort of mirrors our experiences in Japan – there was a little bit of culture shock!".
+The cover was released as the opening track on the same day and a music video was released to the band's Vevo channel on June 21, three days before the film, featuring the band recording the song, scenes from the film, people working on the film, and the band in Japan, and was directed by Tim Wilkerson.
 This version was co-produced by the band and Shawn Everett.
-Weezer bassist Scott Shriner performed the song with the Cars on their Rock and Roll Hall of Fame induction in 2018, which would be Ocasek's final performance until his death the following year.
+Weezer bassist Scott Shriner performed the song with the Cars on their Rock and Roll Hall of Fame induction in 2018, which was Ocasek's final performance until his death the following year.
 Weezer's version charted at number 8 on the Mexico Ingles Airplay.